LihaoWang1991/price-discrimination/README.md

 # price-discrimination
-Implementation of third price discrimination
+This is my first work on game theory.
+It's an implementation of third price discrimination.
+Please refer to the paper for the principle.